Does a New York Notary have Liability?

 Several factors can lead to notary liability:

-In addition, your employer may be held liable for any notarial acts you perform.
+In addition, your employer risks liability for any notarial acts you perform.
 One possible problem arises when your employer wants to take advantage of your notary status.
 He or she asks you to authenticate a signature outside the parameters of the law.
 It may seem a simple favor at the time, but it can come back to haunt you.
 It is extremely important that both you and your employer understand that improper notarization is not allowed.
 The best advice is always follow the law.
 All of these situations, and more, are detailed in our New York notary Test Preparation Course.

 Consequences of Notary Liability